selfcustody/krux/docs/getting-started/installing/from-pre-built-release.en.md

 brew install coreutils
 ```

-Fun fact: Each Krux release is signed with Krux!
+Fun fact: Each new Krux release is signed with Krux!

 ### Flash the firmware onto the device
 Extract the latest version of Krux you downloaded and enter the folder: